Cost of living · Milwaukee, Wisconsin · 2026

 How much does housing cost in Milwaukee?

 A 2-bedroom apartment in Milwaukee costs approximately $1,338 per month based on HUD Fair Market Rent data.
-Housing makes up about 18% of the total monthly budget.
+At about 37% of the monthly needs budget, housing is the largest cost category here.

 Is Milwaukee more expensive than the national average?